 Treatment Options to Manage Hip Pain

-Dr. Gordon explains a variety of treatment options that can help manage your hip pain before having to consider surgery.
-He explains each treatment option:
+There are a variety of treatment options that patients can do to help manage hip pain before considering surgery.

 Activity modification